Large file support

 Why Git LFS falls short

 Git was built for small text diffs.
-Git LFS patches large-file support on top using pointer files — a small text placeholder stored in the repo that refers to the actual binary on a separate server.
+Git LFS bolts large-file support on top using pointer files.
+A pointer file is a small text placeholder stored in the repo that points to the real binary on a separate server.
 This model creates a class of silent-failure bugs specific to LFS.
 If a teammate's client isn't LFS-aware, they commit pointer files instead of real assets.
 If LFS bandwidth is exhausted, pulls start failing halfway.
 If a host changes LFS pricing, your bill changes without any code change.
 USourceControl has no pointer layer.
 The file you commit is the file stored.
 Every sync retrieves real bytes, not proxy text files.

 The cost math at scale

 Git LFS bandwidth billing is the hidden tax.
 GitHub sells 50 GB bandwidth packs at $5 each.
-A modest team of five pulling a few gigs per week burns through packs quickly — and a nightly build of 8 GB, downloaded by five people, is 40 GB per night, 1.2 TB per month, 24 packs, $120 in LFS fees alone.
+A modest team of five pulling a few gigs per week burns through packs quickly.
+A nightly build of 8 GB, downloaded by five people, is 40 GB per night, 1.2 TB per month, 24 packs, $120 in LFS fees alone.
 USourceControl pricing bundles storage and bandwidth into flat per-user tiers.
-The Indie plan ($25/user/mo) includes 2 TB of user bandwidth per month.
-For the same 5-person team, that's 10 TB collectively — eight times the LFS scenario above.
+The Team plan ($29/user/mo) includes 1 TB of user bandwidth per month.
+For the same 5-person team, that's 5 TB collectively, four times the LFS scenario above.

 What 'large' actually looks like